-Gardening with children is a very rewarding experience, as long as you can get them out there!
-Melinda Myers, the author of Can’t Miss Small Space Gardening, joins us today to share her top 7 tips for getting kids out into the garden!
+Gardening with children is a very rewarding experience, as long as you can get them out there in the first place!
+Melinda Myers, the author of Can’t Miss Small Space Gardening, joins us today to share her top 7 tips for getting kids into the garden!

 Keep kids busy as you improve their health and focus with the help of gardening.
 Research has shown that kids connected to nature and gardens are more focused, suffer less problems with ADHD and score better on tests.
 Furthermore, girls who are raised in a landscaped environment are more confident.

 Get your kids into the garden by trying a few of these techniques:

 - Give them room to grow.
 Designate a portion of the garden, a container, or other space for children to create their very own garden.
 If space is really limited allow them to select, plant and grow at least one plant of their own.

 - Involve them from the start.
 Let them be a part of the planning process.
 Have young children cut out pictures from old garden catalogs.
 Ask them to select pictures of plants they want to grow.
 Older children can draw their favorites and others may want a bit of graph paper and straight edge.
 Match the planning strategy to your kids’ ability, interest, and talents.

 - Include lots of color.
 Michigan State University found color was an important feature in attracting kids to the garden.
 Be flexible as they may choose and combine colors differently than you would.
 Keep in mind the goal is to get them involved and develop a love of gardening.
 The design skills can come later.

 - Grow a few fun plants.
 Look for plants with amusing or unusual names.
 Eyeball plant (Spilanthes oleracea) has unusual yellow flowers with a red center that looks like an olive stuffed with a pimento.
 Bat face cuphea (Cuphea llavea) is a favorite of kids and hummingbirds.
 A look at the flowers reveals the source of its common name.